syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-Documents-in-GCP.md

 ---
 # Open and save PDF document in Google Cloud Platform (GCP)

-The Syncfusion [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) used to create, read, edit, and convert PDF documents programatically without the dependency of Adobe Acrobat.
+The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) used to create, read, edit, and convert PDF documents programatically without the dependency of Adobe Acrobat.
 Using this library, create a PDF document in Google Cloud Platform (GCP) within a few lines of code.

 N> If this is your first time working with Google Cloud Platform (GCP), please refer to the dedicated GCP resources.
 This section explains how to open and save a PDF document in C# using the .NET Core PDF library in GCP.